Daniel HoSang

 Prior to joining the Yale faculty in 2017, HoSang was an Associate Professor (and Department Head) of Ethnic Studies and Political Science at the University of Oregon.
 He received his BA in History from Wesleyan University and PhD in American Studies and Ethnicity from the University of Southern California.

-HoSang serves as faculty advisor to Racial Capitalism and Carceral State Working Group and is a member of the Education Studies Advisory Committee.
+HoSang serves as faculty advisor to Racial Capitalism and Carceral State Working Group.
 He has served on dissertation and exam committees for students in the fields of political science, sociology, English, comparative literature, anthropology, American Studies, and history.
 His recent undergraduate courses include “Afro-Asian Formations of Race,” “Eugenics and its Afterlives,” and “Race, Politics, and the Law” as well graduate seminars “Critical Ethnic Studies,” “Relational and Intersectional Formations of Race” and “Countering Colorblindness Across the Academic Disciplines.”

 Recent Publications Include: